Recent Branch Vandalism

 If you or someone you know wishes to connect with us directly, you may do so at firstname.lastname@example.org

 What is UW Credit Union doing to be a positive force for change:

 While physical property can be repaired, we recognize that emotional repairs, specifically to systemic issues like racism that have plagued our nation for generations, require more complex solutions.
 UW Credit Union seeks to be a part of that change.

 - Give.
 As an organization, we are always looking for ways to give back to the community.
-In addition to regular donations to partners like the United Way and The Boys and Girls Club to help provide people of color access to education and jobs.
-To help bring change to financial services we recently invested in a new Center of Excellence for Diversity, Equity and Inclusion (led by Filene).
+In addition to regular donations to partners like the United Way and The Boys and Girls Club to help provide people of color access to education and jobs we recently invested in a new Center of Excellence for Diversity, Equity and Inclusion (led by Filene).
 Last month, we provided a $20,000 grant to The Foundation for Black Women’s Wellness to close their COVID-19 Relief Fund goal and raised another $10,000 for the United Way to bolster long-term COVID-19 recovery plans in Madison and Milwaukee.

 - Educate and Inform.
 All UW Credit Union managers and staff receive training on bias in the workplace.
-UW Credit Union also encourages employees to consider joining Employee Community Groups (ECG), such as the Black Excellence Group, to support each other and increase understanding.
+UW Credit Union also encourages employees to consider joining Employee Resource Groups (ERGs), such as the Black Excellence Group, to support each other and increase understanding.

 - Engage.
 UW Credit Union is actively recruiting new employees from communities of color.
 We regularly welcome new employees from community programs that provide jobs skills training to people of color.

 Additionally, UW Credit Union avoids any business practices that exploit the working poor, and disproportionately impact people of color.

 - No overdraft fees on debit card use for any checking account